Afternoon Tea Menu - The Montagu Arms

 Montagu Royal English Breakfast

-A tea from the finest estates in Kenya and Rwanda. picked, fermented and packed fresh in Kenya.
-The taste is a slight nutty flavour that is complemented with a subtle acidity that is characterised by a fruitiness on the palate.
+A tea from the finest estates in Kenya and Rwanda.
+Picked, fermented and packed fresh in Kenya.
+The taste is a slight nutty flavour that is complemented with a subtle acidity and characterised by a fruitiness on the palate.
 A little milk enhances the teas creaminess.
 A fine tea for the morning

-Is known as “The champagne of Teas”.
-A large leafed bright light golden tea from the foothills of the Himalayas, the tea is characterised by its Muscatel honey nose.
-The taste is a crisp flavour that is first noted by its slight peppery taste.
-It has a sophisticated depth to its taste with a pleasant tannin finish.
-Flavours evolve as the tea cools.
-Great on its own, or with fruity desserts, white chocolate, smoked ham or cheddar cheese.
+Known as “The champagne of Teas”.
+A large leafed, bright and light golden tea from the foothills of the Himalayas and characterised by its Muscatel honey nose.
+It has a crisp flavour that is first noted by its slight peppery taste.
+It has a sophisticated depth to its taste with a pleasant tannin finish that evolves as the tea cools.
+Great on its own or with fruity desserts such as white chocolate, smoked ham or cheddar cheese.